 Ursus arctos was not the first bear to travel over the Bering land bridge, with black bears arriving in North America 1.5 million years ago.

-The brown bear evolved to live in non-forested areas and, as such, became more widespread than the giant short-faced bear.
-Brown bears do not climb trees as black bears do, and one of the reasons is their non-forested habitats in the past.
+The brown bear evolved to live in non-forested areas and became more widespread than the giant short-faced bear.
+Brown bears do not climb trees as black bears do, and one reason is their past non-forested habitats.

-The evolution of polar bears (Ursus maritimus) is difficult to pinpoint as they have fossils from the Ice Age.
+The evolution of polar bears Ursus maritimus is challenging to pinpoint as they have fossils from the Ice Age.
 It is believed that 10,000 to 100,000 years ago, many brown bears far north along the Siberian coast developed white coats to help them blend in with their icy habitat.

-Polar bears are hard to distinguish as there are very few fossils that have been found, with some bones that are 20,000 years ago.
+Polar bears are hard to distinguish as very few fossils have been found, with some bones from 20,000 years ago.

 Bears did not just originate in Asia, with several species living in North America before the last ice age.
 Several animals with similar appearances evolved in different continents of the world, known as convergent evolution.

-What Evidence Is There For The Evolution Of Bears?
+What Is The Evidence For The Evolution Of Bears?

-Both mitochondrial DNA and nuclear DNA have been beneficial in providing more evidence of the bear’s origins, with DNA showing that bears evolved earlier than fossil dating alone shows.
+Both mitochondrial and nuclear DNA have been beneficial in providing more evidence of the bear’s origins, with DNA showing that bears evolved earlier than fossil dating shows.